I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilnetworkcode.md

 Mobile Network Code.
 For RIL_SYSTEMTYPE_1XRTT and RIL_SYSTEMTYPE_EVDO it is network-dependent whether this value is available; further, the MCC provided by some 3GPP2 networks may not be accurate.

+`dwSID`

+System ID, if applicable.
+This is available only for RIL_SYSTEMTYPE_1XRTT.

 `dwNID`

 Network ID, if applicable.
 This is available only for RIL_SYSTEMTYPE_1XRTT.

-`dwParams`

-A bitwise combination of <a href="..\rilapitypes\ne-rilapitypes-rilnetworkcodeparammask.md">RILNETWORKCODEPARAMMASK</a> enumeration values that indicates which members of the structure contain valid data.
-A member of the structure is valid if the corresponding bit flag is set.

 `dwRI`

 Roaming indicator, if applicable.
 This is available only for RIL_SYSTEMTYPE_1XRTT and RIL_SYSTEMTYPE_EVDO.

-`dwSID`

-System ID, if applicable.
-This is available only for RIL_SYSTEMTYPE_1XRTT.

 ## Requirements